StefanResearch/StefanResearch.github.io/_pages/teaching.md

 **Thesis supervision:** If you are interested in writing your BSc or MSc thesis with me, please first read the [instructions on how to work with me on a thesis](/thesis-work).
-If those work for you, please check the topics I uploaded on TISS and contact me by email.
+If those work for you, please send me an email with your transcripts and a short text about your research interests.

 ## Previous Teaching